 Hey yes, everything happens !
-In all my computer-nautical career I had never played any computer game whatsoever, not even the historical Windows card game that consumed thousands of hours of idle office time for businesses… but you should never say : never !
+In all my computer-nautical career I had never played any computer game whatsoever, not even the historical Windows card game that consumed thousands of hours of idle office time for businesses… but you should never say : Never !

-Unfortunately I have two handicaps : I am not a player, and I'm even less a racer.
-I'm more of a contemplative navigator, and I have never taken the sea for a "Circuit 24 " (the elders will understand).
-But it doesn't prevent : the greatest interest of this game, from my point of view, it is to familiarize the players, even non-sailors, with the notions of weather, and the sailors with the notions of routing.
-And it’s exciting !
+Unfortunately I have two handicaps : I'm not a gamer, and I'm even less of a racer.
+I'm more of a contemplative navigator, and I have never set sail for a "Circuit" 24 ” (the elders will understand).
+But it does not prevent : The greatest interest of this game, From my point of view, is to familiarize the players, even if not marine, with the notions of weather, and sailors with the notions of routing.
+And it's exciting !

 –––